Chen Wu-kang & Pichet Klunchun

 Costume Design: Teng Yu-fang

-Rehearsal assistant: Wu Ho-ju
+Rehearsal assistant & Video operator: Wu Ho-ju

 Project coordinator: Yeh Ming-hwa